marianobarella/nanothermometry/README.md

 ## **Nanothermometry analysis pipeline**
 Welcome!
 In this repository you will find the code we developed to process the data presented in this [work](http://google.com)

 The analysis pipeline was designed for an implementation of the Anti-Stokes nanothermometry.
 The scripts presented here process hyperspectral images acquired with a custom-built confocal microscope.
-Each hyperspectral image is composed of `NxN` photoluminescence (PL) spectra acquired at a fixed wavelength range.
+Each hyperspectral image is composed of `NxN` photoluminescence (PL) spectra acquired at a specific spatial position of the sample, using the same wavelength range.

 ### The files
 Here you will find 4 kind of files:
 1. An **auxiliary** file which contains all the *small* functions needed to run the analysis.
 Filename: functions_for_photoluminescence.py
 2. Stand-alone scripts that account for each **step** of the analysis pipeline.
 Filename: stepX_KEYWORD_OF_THE_STEP.py
 3. The **main** script.
+You should execute this script to analyze the data.
 Filename: find_beta_or_Tzero.py
 4. Definitions to **plot** some fancy graphics (matplotlib).
 Filename: for_confocal.mplstyle

 ### Organization
 The analysis pipeline code is organized as follows:
 + The **main** script calls all steps.
 The order can't be altered.
+Each step needs information that the previous one has created.
 Step 0, must be executed before Step 1, 1 before 2, and so on...
-+ Once you have run Step 0, several files are created are saved (processed data).
++ Once you have run Step 0, several new files are created (processed data).
 So next time you run the main script won't be neccesary to run Step 0 again.
 For instance, you can continue only with Step 1 (or 1 and 2, or 1, 2 and 3, etc.).
 + The keywords in the filename of the step scripts are self-explanatory.
 Inside each script some comments may you find.
 Variables name are also self-explanatory.
 + Step 4 is written to gather all saved data and to do some statistics.
 This step is not critical.